GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 - Kaluza-Klein theories with a fifth dimension
 - Pentagon or pentagram geometry in the underlying mathematical structure
 - A new symmetry principle governing vacuum dynamics

+**Topological Origin of Geometric Constants:**
+The appearance of √3 and √5 in our analysis has a deep topological origin through the Gauss-Bonnet theorem.
+For regular polyhedra on a sphere, the total angular deficit equals 4π.
+The icosahedron (12 vertices × π/3 deficit) and dodecahedron (20 vertices × π/5 deficit) both sum to 4π = Q_G.
+This explains why triangular (√3) and pentagonal (√5) geometries naturally emerge alongside our fundamental constant Q_G = 4π, suggesting the five-fold patterns in vacuum structure reflect genuine topological constraints rather than numerical coincidence.

 We treat the apparent five-fold structure as a working hypothesis.
 Its persistence under variations of input parameters, renormalization schemes, and threshold matching will decide whether it reflects a genuine organizing principle or a numerical coincidence.